-For more information on Edexcel and BTEC qualifications please visit our websites: www.edexcel.com and www.btec.co.uk
+For more information on Edexcel and BTEC qualifications please visit our website: www.edexcel.com

 Edexcel is a registered trademark of Pearson Education Limited

 Pearson Education Limited.
 Registered in England and Wales No. 872828 Registered Office: Edinburgh Gate, Harlow, Essex CM20 2JE.
 VAT Reg No GB 278 537121